POSTDOC POSITION ON SYNONYMOUS MUTATIONS IN CANCER

-The Laboratory for Disease Mechanisms in Cancer (KU Leuven, Belgium) is looking for a motivated postdoc for our recently funded ERC consolidator project.
+The laboratory for Disease Mechanisms in Cancer (KU Leuven, Belgium, www.LDMC.be) is looking for a motivated postdoc for our funded ERC consolidator project.
 Many labs, including ours, have performed exome and transcriptome sequencing on large series of tumor samples to discover cancer driver mutations.
 In most studies, only mutations that cause amino acid changes are considered, assuming that synonymous mutations in protein coding regions are meaningless.
 Nevertheless, several experimentally tested synonymous mutations have been ascribed a causative role in disease.
 Our data support that synonymous nucleotide changes can enhance gene expression and cell transformation via novel mechanisms, independent of splicing, and hence we hypothesize that the role of synonymous mutations in cancer is underestimated.

 - You obtained a PhD within the last 6 years or are close to obtaining a PhD in a relevant discipline.

 - You have a strong knowledge of cancer biology, molecular biology and genetics.

 - Experience in working with mammalian cell cultures as well as with standard molecular biology techniques is an absolute requirement (transfection, transduction, PCR, western blotting, cloning,…).
 Experience with multicolor flow cytometry and in applying CRISPR-Cas9 technology will also be required for the project.

 - Having a valid FELASA B certificate and experience with mouse models is a plus.

 - Apart from being a true team player, you exhibit a high degree of independence, have a problem-solving attitude and have strong analytical and technical abilities in addition to excellent communication and presentation skills.